+For the year ended December 31, 2024, three customers, including their subsidiaries, accounted for 31%, 24%, and 12% of the Company's combined oil, natural gas, and NGL revenue.
 For the year ended December 31, 2023, three customers, including their subsidiaries, accounted for 25%, 22%, and 11% of the Company's combined oil, natural gas, and NGL revenue.
 For the year ended December 31, 2022, four customers, including their subsidiaries, accounted for 19%, 17%, 14%, and 11% of the Company's combined oil, natural gas, and NGL revenue.
-For the year ended December 31, 2021, four customers, including their subsidiaries, accounted for 22%, 15%, 15%, and 11% of the Company's combined oil, natural gas, and NGL revenue.

 No other purchaser accounted for 10% or more of Magnolia's revenue on a combined basis in each respective period.
-Please see "Risk Factors-Magnolia depends upon a small number of significant purchasers for the sale of most of its oil, natural gas, and NGL production.
-The loss of one or more of such purchasers could, among other factors, limit Magnolia's access to suitable markets for the oil, natural gas, and NGLs it produces." in Item 1A in this Annual Report on Form 10-K for more information.
+Please see Item 1A-Risk Factors in this Annual Report on Form 10-K for more information.

 The natural gas production from the Giddings area is gathered and processed under acreage dedications with three third-party midstream companies.
-The natural gas plant residue volumes are sold either to gathering and processing counterparties or various third parties utilizing the firm transportation agreement described under "Delivery Commitments."
-Residue sales utilizing the firm transportation are at market prices with terms of 12 months or less.
-The NGL production extracted from the Giddings area is sold to gathering and processing counterparties.
+The natural gas plant residue volumes and the NGL production extracted from the Giddings area are sold to gathering and processing counterparties.
 Magnolia sells the majority of the oil production from the Giddings area to three third parties at market prices, with such purchasers transporting the oil from the lease via trucks under contracts of 12 months or less.
 The remainder of the oil production from the Giddings area is sold to various third-party purchasers at market prices under contracts with terms of 12 months or less.